lineage-gtexslte/build_guide/README.md

 On the hardware front you do need a lot of disk space, when I mean a lot, I mean 100GB+, you will need to be storing the sources as well as the compiled binaries and intermediate code.
 You may also need to store the ROM image which takes at least a gigabyte each

+There is also a Docker based build guide in the Misc Section below.
+Using Docker allows everyone to have a consitent build environment which would make support and debugging easier, aslo it allows for consistent builds even amoung different operating systems.
+If you are having issues with the main build, I suggest you try the Docker build

 ## Update Ubuntu

 ```bash